Types of Financial Assistance

 - As the primary beneficiary of a Vanderbilt education, you are expected to participate in paying for a portion of your college costs.
 Your financial aid package for the academic year will typically include an Academic Year Student Contribution.
-For most students, the Academic Year Student Contribution is currently no more than $ 2,700 for 2013-14.
+For most students, the Academic Year Student Contribution is currently no more than $ 2,700 each academic year.

 - It is our initial expectation that you will cover all or part of your Academic Year Student Contribution from part time employment while in school.
 Employment information for both on and off-campus job opportunities may be found at: www.vanderbilt.edu/studentemployment.
 Vanderbilt does not place or guarantee students employment.
 If you receive an outside scholarship it will be used first to replace or reduce your Academic Year Student Contribution before reducing Vanderbilt need-based assistance.